You'll definitely want to see this S23 Ultra price drop

 - Now $999.99

-The $200 discount is for an unlocked version of the Samsung Galaxy S23 Ultra, which means it will work on all network.
-You can choose from phantom black, cream, green, and lavender too and it’s an excellent discount on one of 2023’s best phones to date, with 256GB of storage.
+The $200 discount is for an unlocked version of the Samsung Galaxy S23 Ultra, which means it will work on all networks.
+You can choose from phantom black, cream, green, and lavender too and there’s 256GB of storage on all of them.

 In our review for the Samsung Galaxy S23 ultra we loved the 200-megapixel camera, the upgraded experience provided by the Snapdragon 8 Gen 2 processor, and the 5,000mAh battery that can last all day without a second thought, even when the 6.8-inch dynamic AMOLED 2X display with 120Hz refresh rate is running to its full capabilities.